THE LITTLE CLAY CART

 Yet how shall I approach him, who have so grievously sinned

 against him?
 But no!
 Honesty is always honorable.
-[He approaches
+[He

 andfolds his hands.
 Aloud.]
 O noble Charudatta!